BUPT-GAMMA/OpenHGNN/openhgnn/output/HGNN_AC/README.md

-feats_opt = 110 # the type of nodes that needs to get the new features loss_lambda = 0.2 # the weighted coefficient to balance the two parts. src_node_type = 2 # the type of nodes that has the raw attributes HIN = MAGNN # the type of model used in Combination with the HIN Model.
+feats_opt = 110 # the type of nodes that needs to get the new features loss_lambda = 0.2 # the weighted coefficient to balance the two parts. src_node_type = 2 # the type of nodes that has the raw attributes dropout = 0.1 # the drop rate used in Drop some Attributes num_heads = 8 # the num of heads used in muti-head attention mechanism HIN = MAGNN # the type of model used in Combination with the HIN Model.
 ```